ventsigachev/React-App/README.md

     1. Home Page - Authenticated Users may see and interact with all the stories on the site.
     1. WriteStory Page - Authenticated Users may create new stories.
     1. MyStories Page - Authenticated Users may see a list of and interact with their own stories.
+    1. Profile Page - Authenticated Users may Create, Read, Update or Delete their profile.
     1. SignOut Page - After Confirmation the user is logged out.

 <br></br>